rust-lang/rfcs/text/0000-io-error-handling.md

 that.

 One reason drop should not flush (due to unwinding or early return) is that explicit is better than implicit.
-In some case, an early return may well mean the programmers intent it *not* to flush other objects.
+An explicit early return due to an error may well mean the programmers intent is *not* to flush other objects.
 In panic cases, due to array out of bounds or out of memory, a programmer error may have happened or trying to flush a giant buffer during unwinding would be counter productive.

 The other reason drop does not flush is it encourages correct error handling.
 Developers know that HTTP requests and database transactions have to be checked